Looking for anime attractions in Tokyo and beyond?

 5. Weathering With You

-The latest movie from Makoto Shinkai just came out on July 19th and quickly became one of the popular anime pilgrimages spots in Japan!
+The latest movie from Makoto Shinkai came out on July 19th, 2019, and quickly became one of the most popular anime pilgrimage spots in Japan!

 In the picture below, we see Hodaka and Hina making their escape through the roads of Kabukicho.
 As the movie takes place throughout Tokyo, you’ll find many locations scattered throughout it, many of them fairly easy to visit.